ntoskrnl/AndroidWidgets/README.md

 ## Import to your project

-The labrary is available in maven repository.
+The library is available in maven repository.

 You can include your library in your **build.gradle**: